Updated 23-08-22 to include Beach Safety Assessment & CCC Planning Committee Meeting 23-08-22 [NOW POSTPONED]

 Oyster Trestle Hazards & Beach Safety

 Much of the evidence the WBC submitted during the Public Inquiry, including detailed accident & incident reports, was concerned with the risks that these underwater structures presented to leisure users of the beach, particularly swimmers, windsurfers, paddleboarders, sailors etc. Serious safety concerns were raised by many witnesses and bodies including Herne Bay & Whitstable Water Safety Committee, Whitstable Yacht Club, the Whitstable Society and the Whitstable RNLI Medical Advisor.

 We have previously shared much of this information concerning hazards & risks with the Maritime & Coastguard Agency (MCA) and the Marine Managment Organisation (MMO), particularly since the development underwent massive expansion around 2017 .
-In 2017, for instance, Julian Brazier MP brought the safety issues to the attention of Sir Alan Massey, then the MCA Chief Executive.
-Sir Alan Massey confirmed (10-03-17) that “Our assessment which we provided to the MMO was that the racks posed a navigational hazard to local recreational sea-users, as well as restricting the available sea-room for safe access to and from the slipways used by both the public and the Whitstable Yacht Club.
+In 2017, for instance, Sir Alan Massey, then the MCA Chief Executive, confirmed (10-03-17) that “Our assessment which we provided to the MMO was that the racks posed a navigational hazard to local recreational sea-users, as well as restricting the available sea-room for safe access to and from the slipways used by both the public and the Whitstable Yacht Club.
 We recommended that the racks were either removed or relocated further to the southwest”.
 Since then the racks have not been removed or relocated but they have expanded more than four times in area without the benefit of a marine licence.

-In the light of these safety concerns the Inspector at the Inquiry attached conditions to her decision which include a Beach Safety Assessment to be carried out by the Whitstable Oyster Fishery Company (WOFC) and approved by Canterbury City Council (CCC) within 6 months of the decision date (25-10-21).
+In the light of these safety concerns the Inspector at the Inquiry attached conditions to her decision which include a Beach Safety Assessment to be carried out by the Whitstable Oyster Trading Company (WOTC) and submitted to Canterbury City Council (CCC) within 6 months of the decision date (25-10-21).

 “Unless within 6 months of the date of this decision a beach safety assessment for the area of the development hereby permitted is submitted in writing to the local planning authority for approval, and unless the findings of the approved assessment are implemented within 3 months of the local planning authority’s approval, the trestles subject of this approval, and all associated equipment, shall be removed until such time as a scheme is approved and implemented.